abhising10p14/Texty/README.md

 # -Text-Editor
-It's a Text Editor build using Qt Gui
+It's a Text Editor build using Qt Gui.

+For running this you need a Qt creator.